Rowdy Tellez Player Props: Brewers vs. Mets

 Rowdy Tellez At The Plate (2022)

-- Among the qualifying batters in MLB action last season, his batting average ranked 120th, his on-base percentage ranked 87th, and he was 36th in the league in slugging.
+- Among the qualifying hitters in MLB play last season, he ranked 120th in batting average, 87th in on-base percentage, and 36th in slugging.

-- Tellez drove in a run in 51 of 153 games last season, with multiple RBIs in 20 of them.
+- Tellez picked up an RBI in 33.3% of his 153 games last year, with two or more RBIs in 13.1% of those contests (20).
 He drove in three or more runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.